 Traditional methods of agriculture are now becoming a brewing problem.
 As the availability of arable land diminishes due to issues such as climate change, soil degradation and inadequate levels of Ph in the soil, this is becoming a global problem in terms of food stability.
 In the UK alone, only 1.5% of the population is involved in agriculture, which is a 32% decline since 1996.
 As the technological revolution keeps growing, we are faced with the problem of fewer people wanting to become farmers.

-The number of droughts, imminent threats of natural disasters and the displacement of migrant refugees has made it a threatening problem for those living in many parts of the world.
+The number of droughts, imminent threats of natural disasters and the displacement of migrant refugees that has made it a threatening problem, for those living in many parts of the world.
 Our agriculture system needs to adjust to the adverse effects of global warming.
-For many across the world, they are dependent on their crops to provide sources of food as well as financial income.
+For many across the world they are independent on their crops to provide sources of food as well financial income.

 Projects and Initiatives